gcallah/MiscWriting/AI/AIAlchemists.md

-Similarly, we can appreciate the genuine technical advances being achieved by today's AI shamans without buying into their occult fantasies of creating "spiritual machines" by chanting magical incantations over silicon crystals.
+Similarly, we can appreciate the genuine technical advances being achieved by today's AI shamans without buying into their occult fantasies of creating "spiritual machines" or fundamentally altering human existence by chanting magical incantations over silicon crystals.

+Furthermore, we ought to recognize that the technological "utopias," whether those of the earlier alchemists, or those of our modern, AI alchemists, do not even approach the fundamental mystery of human existence: what are our lives *for*?
+If I have no idea *why* I am alive, or what I ought to be doing while I am, simply extending the span of my life and making it easier for me to avoid disease and hardship is only a means of drawing out my existential angst over a longer and longer stretch of meaningless existence.